 What happens at the moment

-At the service delivery stage it is often a case of first come first served.
-At best case, some of the resources are diverted to known break points which are likely to be at severe risk.
+At the service delivery stage, it is often a case of first come first served.
+In the best case, some of the resources are diverted to known breakpoints which are likely to be at severe risk.
 In the worst case, essential resources are deployed in inappropriate locations where those resources have little chance of making an incremental improvement in the outcomes for those affected.

 Building a proper plan